Imago

 — Ian Rapoport (@RapSheet) October 10, 2025

-WR returned in the week 4 game against the Baltimore Ravens, where he had 5 catches for 83 yards.
+Worthy returned in the Week 4 game against the Baltimore Ravens, where he had 5 catches for 83 yards.
 He couldn’t continue playing and was downgraded to questionable due to his ankle swelling.
 But Xavier was active against the Jacksonville Jaguars, where he had six receptions for 42 yards.
 Worthy’s injury issue, throughout the series, has put the Chiefs in a tough spot, as the team is already light in the receiver room.

 ADVERTISEMENT